algorithmica-org/algorithmica/content/english/hpc/simd/_index.md

 }
 ```

-If we compile it with plain `g++ -O3` and run, it will finish in 2.43 seconds.
+If we compile it with plain `g++ -O3` and run, it finishes in 2.43 seconds.

 Now, let's add the following magic directive in the very beginning: